 Thomas J. Kelly

-Tom’s practice focuses on commercial and bankruptcy litigation, commercial bankruptcy and reorganization, original equipment manufacturer and supplier matters, loan workouts and transactional matters, mergers and acquisitions, and general corporate and business matters.
+Tom’s practice focuses on mergers and acquisitions and general corporate and business matters.

 Michigan State University College of Law, J.D.

 - U.S. District Court, Eastern District of Michigan

 - U.S. District Court, Western District of Michigan

 - Michigan Lawyers Weekly Up & Coming Lawyer 2019

 - Jurisprudence Achievement Award in Research, Writing, and Advocacy